-In Houston, everyone knows there is a funky little section of town with the infamous “Beer Can” house.
-Upon further investigation, it turns out one man behind resurrecting this idea, Dan Phillips, is a major proponent of using recycled materials and providing affordable home ownership opportunities to the disadvantaged.
+In Houston, everyone knows there is a funky little section of town that contains the infamous “Beer Can” house.
+Upon further investigation, it turns out one man behind resurrecting the movement, Dan Phillips, is a major proponent of using recycled materials and providing affordable home ownership opportunities to the disadvantaged.

 As a new teacher, I started using a video clip of him giving a recycled home tour for a conversation starter to begin our unit on conservation.
 It provided an important connection to our community.